namespace-ee/react-calendar-timeline/README.md

 ### onTimeInit(visibleTimeStart, visibleTimeEnd)
 Called when the calendar is first initialised

-### onBoundsChange
+### onBoundsChange(canvasTimeStart, canvasTimeEnd)
-Called when the bounds in the calendar's canvas change. (see "Behind the scenes" below)
+Called when the bounds in the calendar's canvas change.
+Use it for example to load new data to display. (see "Behind the scenes" below)

 ### children
 All children of the Timeline component will be displayed above the sidebar.
 Use this to display small filters or so.